 It’s a Saturday morning and you feel a sore throat coming on.
 Your doctor’s office is closed for the weekend, but you don’t want to risk a wait at urgent care for a simple illness, especially given COVID-19 concerns.
 For times like this, virtual care is a great option.
 From your phone, tablet or laptop—you can quickly connect with a board-certified doctor wherever and whenever you need care.
 Many doctors’ offices and hospital groups now offer virtual care to their patients 24 hours a day, 7 days a week.
 (Remember: for health emergencies, you should always go to the nearest ER or call 911).
 Be sure to check with your provider and health plan about available virtual care services offered.

 If you love the convenience and ease of virtual care, consider making it a larger part of your plan.
-For example, Priority Health has new MyPriority Telehealth plan options, available on some Bronze and Silver plans.
+For example, Priority Health has new MyPriority Telehealth plan options.
 With a Telehealth PCP, your primary care doctor is completely virtual through our partner Doctor on Demand, and you still have access to the broad Priority Health network if you need in-person services.

 Price transparency tools

 Some insurance companies offer digital tools for members to estimate the price of medical procedures or prescription drugs so they can budget and plan the cost of their care.
 For example, at Priority Health, members have the ability to research their costs and control out-of-pocket spending with Cost Estimator.
 This transparency tool shows members what in-network facilities and pharmacies charge for health care services and prescriptions based on each individual’s plan.
 The tool does not show a range in price, but is personalized based on each member’s specific plan benefits.
 Find out if your health plan offers price transparency options so you can take control of your health care costs.